The Types of Joint Ventures in Healthcare

 An Overview of Joint Ventures

-Before forming a commercial partnership, companies and organizations should carefully review the unique circumstances—with close attention to the risks, the benefits, and their short-term and long-term objectives.
+Before forming a commercial partnership, companies and organizations should carefully review the unique circumstances, paying close attention to the risks, benefits, and their short- and long-term objectives.
 Joint ventures are complicated.

-“First is a compliance consideration, because a lot of times these joint ventures are created amongst health care referral sources and competitors.
-So, you have to be sure the joint venture is structured in compliance with the fraud and abuse laws, the Anti-Kickback Statute and the Stark law.
-[Second], you also need to make sure there aren’t any issues with respect to compliance with antitrust statutes.
-[Third], there can also be tax considerations if there is a for-profit and nonprofit doing a venture together.”
+“First is a compliance consideration, because a lot of times these joint ventures are created amongst healthcare referral sources and competitors.
+So, you have to be sure the joint venture is structured in compliance with the fraud and abuse laws, the Anti-Kickback Statute, and the Stark law.
+Second, you also need to make sure there aren’t any issues with respect to compliance with antitrust statutes.
+Third, there can also be tax considerations if there is a for-profit and a nonprofit doing a venture together.”

 Best practice would be to engage legal counsel in the development of a joint venture, and early on.
 You want to address the issues sooner rather than later in terms of the formation and the compliance laws involved.